 Heating your home with gas

 Gas heating is generally a safe and efficient way to heat our homes.
 But if not maintained properly, these heaters can become dangerous, particularly in newer built homes or those that have been retrofitted to be better sealed and more energy efficient.

 All gas heaters have the potential to spill or leak deadly carbon monoxide (CO).
 This includes central heating units, space heaters, wall furnaces and decorative log fires.

-ESV and the Victorian Building Authority (VBA) recommend that all gas water heaters, space heaters and central heaters are serviced at least every two years by a qualfied gasfitter.
-Find your local registered gasfitter by searching online or via the VBA’s website.
+ESV and the Victorian Building Authority (VBA) recommend that all gas water heaters, space heaters and central heaters are serviced at least every two years by a qualified gasfitter.
+You can find your local registered gasfitter by searching online.

 Carbon monoxide spillage can be lethal.
 It can cause death or chronic illness.

 ESV has stepped up our safety warnings in response to recent CO poisoning events.

 Between 2010 and 2018, seven Victorians have died from CO poisoning, including brothers Chase and Tyler Robinson who died in their Mooroopna home in 2010.

 Carbon monoxide poisoning can happen in any home or building with gas heating appliances, including newer ones.

 Dirty, old and unserviced heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.